nuriacar/trnids/README.md

 ### **MERNİS : TRNIDS**

-This program is a newbie imitator of the Central Population Management System (MERNIS) of Turkey.
-I think it's funny too... :) To sum up; TRNID verification, valid random TRNID generation, finding potential relatives of the person (family tree) (finding relatives you do not know, which is quite interesting), being able to generate the entire valid TRNID pool (past, present, future) that the MERNIS system can distribute, etc. performsi
+This program is a newbie imitator of the Central Population Management System (MERNİS) of Turkey.
+I think it's funny too... :) To sum up, it performs; TRNID verification, valid random TRNID generation, finding potential relatives of the person (family tree) (finding relatives you do not know, which is quite interesting), being able to generate the entire valid TRNID pool (past, present, future) that the MERNİS system can distribute, etc.

 ![Do we have bnob?](/assets/img/var-mi-bonbamiz.jpg "Do we have bnob?")

-> MERNIS is a project that transfers personal information to electronic
+> MERNİS is a project that transfers personal information to electronic
 > environment and ensures that all changes in personal information are
 > instantly updated from centers scattered all over the country and securely
 > shared over a network.